Khan/wonder-blocks/packages/wonder-blocks-tooltip/components/tooltip-bubble.md

  */
 <View style={{height: 50}}>
     <TooltipBubble popperProps={popperProps}>
-        <TooltipContent>I'm on the bottom with an arrow 50px in!</TooltipContent>
+        <TooltipContent>I'm on the bottom with an tail 50px in!</TooltipContent>
     </TooltipBubble>
 </View>
 ```